Dips-1991/My_Blogs/clm7xl0mh000009l5dzqlaawn.md

     ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1694007270395/9bcac3ac-268e-41fc-a9a4-ebf0c1490479.png align="center")

-4. At the Dashboard you can see the slave node is also added
+4. On the Dashboard you can see the slave node is also added

     ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1694007573684/c424c7a5-2a12-4a15-9a81-8e444c06110f.png align="center")